vrybas/vrybas.github.io/source/_posts/2014-08-15-a-way-to-organize-poros-in-rails.markdown

 ### Example with Models

-Pretty much the same thing is with models.
-But with Models you'd probably extract more Modules/Concerns than Classes.
+Pretty much the same thing with models.

 ```
 class User < ActiveRecord::Base
-  include Lockable
-  include Settings

   def can_follow?(user)
     FollowingPolicy.new(self, user).can_follow?
   end